 Tissue paper flowers are a beautiful and yet simple way to decorate.
 These can be used to decorate for parties, Spring or just to have fun with tissue paper, and kids of all ages can join in the creation of these tissue paper flowers.
-You don’t need too many materials, and these can help the kids with the development of fine motor skills, patience and then they will be rewarded with the outcome of pretty flowers to have around the house, preschool or even be used as gifts for Mothers Day and Valentine’s day.
+You don’t need too many materials to create these tissue paper flowers for kids, and these can help with the development of fine motor skills, patience and then they will be rewarded with the outcome of pretty flowers to have around the house, preschool or even be used as gifts for Mothers Day and Valentine’s day.
 You will see below the simple steps to creating these delicate tissue paper flowers.

 You will need